-Kemi Telford is the designer whose name was thrust into the spotlight after it was announced that she was going to be joining forces with John Lewis this year.
+Kemi Telford is the designer whose name was thrust into the spotlight after it was announced that she was going to be joining forces with John Lewis last year.
 Born out of a fashion blog back in 2017, the brand creates versatile, standout dresses that include clever references to the founder's Nigerian roots via bright-coloured prints inspired by traditional wax fabrics.
-The collaboration drops on 19 April, so watch this space.

-Frustrated with the amount of waste in the fashion industry, Cro-Che Founder Tacita Brown began researching ways to create garments in the most sustainable way, and she found that crochet was one of the most positive ways of producing garments, as there is very little waste.
+Frustrated with the amount of waste in the fashion industry, Cro-Che founder Tacita Brown began researching ways to create garments in the most sustainable way, and she found that crochet was one of the most positive fabrics to use for garments, as it produces is very little waste.
 The brand's designs hark back to the '60s with their A-line, thigh-grazing silhouettes and vintage-inspired colourways.

 Founded in 2012, CeliaB is a Spanish brand that designs "fun, passionate and timeless clothing" with the goal of making its customers "shine."
 A knowledge, understanding and unbridled appreciation for textiles and traditional craftspersonship are what sets this brand apart from the rest.
 I'll go as far as to say it's impossible not to feel good when you're wearing one of these dresses.
 They're joy on a hanger.